vargvinter/cert/21 Notifications.md

 ## Customizing The Recipient

+* When sending notifications via the `mail` channel, the notification system will automatically look for an `email` property on notifiable entity.
-You may customize which email address is used to deliver the notification by defining a routeNotificationForMail method on the entity:
+* To customize which email address is used to deliver the notification define a `routeNotificationForMail` method on the entity:

 ```php
 class User extends Authenticatable